DiscoRiver/massh/README.md

 ## Contribute

-Any contributions are welcome within the scope of the package.
+A lot of my focus so far as been on the streaming aspect of this library, which means some updates to `Config` were done with haste, and as an extension associated checks may have suffered.
+Therefore, any contributions/improvements are welcome within the scope of the package.
 Open an issue and let's discuss!

 ## Example: